franlucc/spoiler_detection/README.md

 ## Running

-We have 3 notebooks titled `spoiler_detection_X` and each one runs a model.
+We have 3 notebooks titled `spoiler_detection_X` and each one runs a model `X`.
 We have included our balanced `csv` datasets, as well as some of our more lgihtweight trained models.
 There is also code for preprocessing data, such as `goodreads_preprocess.py`.

 Due to size constraints, our models have been uploaded at the following link: